iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 West Bengal has leaders like Mamata Banerjee and Mahua Moitra, who align with the INDIA bloc.
 Odisha has Naveen Patnaik, though he has no alliance with anyone, but he is a bit pro-BJP and anti-Congress.
 The BJD party is a bit more opportunistic toward the state rather than involving itself in national politics.
 As long as the center benefits them, they hardly care about who is in power at the center.
 Last Loksabha election in Odisha, the largest competitor was BJP, not Congress.
 So, if Naveen Patnaik wants to stop one-party dictatorship, they need to stop supporting BJP.

+> All regional parties need to understand what is at stake.
+They may support BJP, but ultimately, Modi will ditch them after advantage is taken.
+Their [intentions are clear](./democracy/fascism.md).
+All need to protest against EVM.

 ```json
 {
   "West Bengal": {